-For Windows and Mac, if you know the endpoint hostname, enter it in Search.
-Leave the field blank to display all Windows and Mac endpoints.
+For Windows and Mac, if you know the Hostname of the endpoint, enter it in the Search field.
+However, you may leave the field blank to display all Windows and Mac endpoints.

 For Mobile devices, optionally enter the model name or user's email address.